herbsjs/herbsjs.github.io/docs/entity/validation.md

 The `type`, `length`, `numericality`, `format` and `datetime` validators won't validate a value if it's `null` or `undefined`.

-To ensure your your value is not null, use `allowNull: false` or `presence: true`.
+To ensure that your value is not null, use `allowNull: false` or `presence: true`.